Viktor-83/Git-HowTo/README.md

 git status
-git reflog      // see any action made by user! git log         // see commits on branch git branch      // see branches git remote -v   // see remote url // -vv for more details
+git reflog      // see any action made by user! git log         // see commits on branch git branch -avv // see all branches git remote -v   // see remote url // -vv for more details
 ```